What is osteoporosis?

 Causes of osteoporosis

-Osteoporosis is caused by a change in bone breakdown and bone formation.
+Osteoporosis is caused by a change in the normal process of bone breakdown and formation.
 Throughout your lifetime, old bone is broken down and replaced by new bone.
 When bone breaks down faster than new bone is formed, bones become fragile, less dense and more likely to break.

 Until about age 30, bones are usually larger, stronger and denser because new bone is formed faster than old bone is broken down.
 Bone breakdown increases during the first few years after menopause and happens faster throughout the postmenopausal years.
 When breakdown happens faster than formation, bones become fragile and weak.